openstack/kayobe/doc/source/configuration/reference/hosts.rst

 *tags:*
   | ``firewall``

-.. note:: Firewalld is supported on CentOS and Rocky systems only.
-Currently no
-          firewall is supported on Ubuntu.

-Firewalld can be used to provide a firewall on CentOS/Rocky systems.
+Firewalld can be used to provide a firewall on supported systems.
 Since the Xena release, Kayobe provides support for enabling or disabling firewalld, as well as defining zones and rules.
+Since the Zed 13.0.0 release, Kayobe added support for configuring firewalld on Ubuntu systems.

 The following variables can be used to set whether to enable firewalld: